-Amou ınt (in millions) Days Three Months Ended Twelve Months Ended Three Months Ended Jun ne 30, 2020 De ecember 31, 2019 Ju ne 30, 2019 June 30, 2020 December 31, 2019 June 30, 2019 Trade Receivables \$ 556.9 \$ 564.4 \$ 670.8 DSO 1 60 43 50 Inventories \$ 574.1 \$ 636.7 \$ 656.7 DIO 2 75 63 63 Accounts Payable \$ 361.4 \$ 463.4 \$ 452.9 DPO 3 47 46 44
+Amou nt (in millions) Days Three Months Ended Twelve Months Ended Three Months Ended Sep tember 30, 2020 De cember 31, 2019 Se ptember 30, 2019 September 30, 2020 December 31, 2019 September 30, 2019 Trade Receivables \$ 621.8 \$ 564.4 \$ 655.6 DSO 47 43 49 Inventories \$ 585.3 \$ 636.7 \$ 635.8 DIO 57 63 61 Accounts Payable \$ 494.1 \$ 463.4 \$ 467.3 DPO 48 46 45 a.
+Quarterly: end of period trade receivables ÷ (quarterly net trade sales ÷ number of days in the period).

-- 1 Days sales outstanding - a.
-Quarterly: end of period trade receivables ÷ (quarterly net trade sales ÷ number of days in the period). - b.
-Annually: ((beginning of year trade receivables + end of period trade receivables) ÷ 2) ÷ (net trade sales ÷ number of days in the period). - 2 Days inventory on hand - a.
-Quarterly: end of period inventory ÷ (quarterly cost of goods sold ÷ number of days in the period). - b.
-Annually: ((beginning of year inventory + end of period inventory) ÷ 2) ÷ (cost of goods sold ÷ number of days in the period). - 3 Days payables outstanding - a.
-Quarterly: end of period accounts payable ÷ (quarterly cost of goods sold ÷ number of days in the period). - b.
-Annually: ((beginning of year accounts payable + end of period accounts payable) \div 2) \div (cost of goods sold \div number of days in the period).
+Days sales outstanding

+b.
+Annually: ((beginning of year trade receivables + end of period trade receivables) $\div$ 2) $\div$ (net trade sales $\div$ number of days in the period).
+Days inventory on hand a.
+Quarterly: end of period inventory ÷ (quarterly cost of goods sold ÷ number of days in the period).

-Although our DSO and DIO changed considerably in the second quarter 2020, we had sufficient liquidity to meet our operating needs.
+b.
+Annually: ((beginning of year inventory + end of period inventory) ÷ 2) ÷ (cost of goods sold ÷ number of days in the period).

+Days payables outstanding

+a.
+Quarterly: end of period accounts payable ÷ (quarterly cost of goods sold ÷ number of days in the period).

+b.
+Annually: ((beginning of year accounts payable + end of period accounts payable) $\div$ 2) $\div$ (cost of goods sold $\div$ number of days in the period).

 We continue to monitor all elements of working capital in order to optimize cash flow.
-The timing of the sales in relation to the quarter end heavily impacted the DSO and DIO metrics.
-Trade sales in the second quarter were down 30% versus the second quarter of 2019, with demand improving each month throughout the quarter.
-April sales were down over 50%, May sales were down almost 30% and June sales were down just over 15% all versus the prior year.

-Trade Receivables - Although our trade receivables decreased at June 30, 2020 compared to both year end and June 30, 2019, our DSO increased considerably during the second quarter 2020, primarily related to the timing of sales.
-Our sales improved sequentially throughout the quarter, most notably in June.
+Trade Receivables - Our trade receivables increased at September 30, 2020 compared to year end and decreased compared to September 30, 2019.
+Our DSO decreased compared to the third quarter 2019, primarily related to decreased sales as a result of COVID-19, focused collection efforts, and the increased fourth quarter 2019 utilization of receivable sales programs.
 We are closely monitoring accounts receivable and collections.
-We recognized \$20 million in bad debt expense in the first quarter (\$8 million on a note receivable and \$12 million on trade accounts receivable), partially due to COVID-19 impacts on our customers and risk across our account portfolio, particularly among our bedding customers.
-By the end of the second quarter, the level of our accounts receivable in current status had improved and was consistent with pre-COVID-19 levels, and we had no significant changes in our reserves in the second quarter.
+We recognized \$20 million in bad debt expense in the first quarter partially due to COVID-19 impacts on our customers and risk across our account portfolio; approximately half was associated with a Bedding customer that had been experiencing financial difficulties and liquidity problems.
+At September 30, 2020, the level of our accounts receivable in current status had improved and was consistent with pre-COVID-19 levels.
 We monitor all accounts for possible loss.
 We obtain credit applications, credit reports, bank and trade references, and periodic financial statements from our customers to establish credit limits and terms as appropriate.
 In cases where a customer's payment performance or financial condition begins to deteriorate or in the event of a customer bankruptcy, we tighten our credit limits and terms and make appropriate reserves based upon the facts and circumstances for each individual customer.
-We had approximately \$25 million and \$40 million of trade receivables that were sold and removed from our Consolidated Condensed Balance Sheets at June 30, 2020 and December 31, 2019, respectively.

-Inventories - Although our inventories decreased as compared to both year end and June 30, 2019, our DIO increased considerably during the second quarter 2020, primarily related to the timing of sales.
-Our sales improved sequentially throughout the quarter, most notably in June.
+Inventories - Our inventories decreased as compared to both year end and September 30, 2019.
+Our DIO also decreased considerably during the third guarter 2020.
+As a result of the sharp increase in demand that began in the latter part of the second guarter of 2020, coupled with the supply constraints for fabric and chemicals, our inventories have been much lower than historical levels, particularly in the Bedding Products segment.
 We are taking steps to carefully control inventory levels as demand improves.
 We believe we have established adequate reserves for any slower-moving or obsolete inventories.
 We continuously monitor our slower-moving and potentially obsolete inventory through reports on inventory quantities compared to usage within the previous 12 months.
 We also utilize cycle counting programs and complete physical counts of our inventory.
 When potential inventory obsolescence is indicated by these controls, we will take charges for write-downs to maintain an adequate level of reserves.
 Our reserve balances as a percentage of periodend inventory were consistent with our historical average.